endlesspint8/endlesspint8.github.io/testing/2017-07-20-ted-squared-okay-to-fear-superintelligent-ai.md

 The prospect of such a resource raises concerns for a number of different areas: economic winner-take-all scenarios, political oppression, and possible rival country first strikes to suppress AGI release, to name just the near term human created concerns.
 Beyond this is the worry of an AGI that does not share our values and possibly does not recognize our "worth".
 Any divergence in interests could resemble the relationship between a building developer and an anthill with humans in the role of the ants.

-SALIENT POINTS
+## SALIENT POINTS

 Major Pollyana points:

-AI will be built
+- AI will be built
-Values need to be installed so as to have our best interests in mind Rogue agents/lone wolves will not be able to unleash this capability Super knowing different from super doing
+- Values need to be installed so as to have our best interests in mind
+- Rogue agents/lone wolves will not be able to unleash this capability
+- Super knowing different from super doing
-AI will only have limited ability to manipulate the world AI would have to compete with us economically
+- AI would have to compete with us economically
-We can always unplug them
+- We can always unplug them
-AI/superintelligence worries are a dangerous distraction from the risks already here with us today
+- AI/superintelligence worries are a dangerous distraction from the risks already here with us today

-Major Cassandra points:
+**Major Cassandra points**:

-AI is coming; fast or slow, it’s just a matter of time Assuming we don’t destroy ourselves we will continue to push forward We are probably not the pinnacle of intelligence
+- AI is coming; fast or slow, it’s just a matter of time
+- Assuming we don’t destroy ourselves we will continue to push forward We are probably not the pinnacle of intelligence
 Only a matter of time before we have a self improving machine Impact of such an AI or its prospect: first strike attacks, hyper wealth concentration Divergence in values or view on our worth could be catastrophic to humanity

-CONVERGENCE
+## CONVERGENCE

 Before getting contentious I will outline the points of agreement between the two presentations.